 The effective field theory operators and nuclear form factors described in Refs.~\cite{Gluscevic:2015sqa, Anand:2013yka, Fitzpatrick:2012ix, Gresham:2014vja} are used to model the nuclear responses in the differential cross section.
 The generalized spin-independent response~\cite{Fitzpatrick:2012ix} is used for both the isospin-conserving and the isospin-violating spin-independent (SI) interactions.
 For isospin-violating SI interactions, the WIMP-nucleon coupling coefficient ratio, $f_n/f_p$ is fixed to the best fit values for the DAMA/LIBRA data~\cite{Ko:2019enb}.
-These nuclear responses, including form factors, are implemented using the publicly available {\sc dmdd} package~\cite{dmdd} to evaluate the differential nuclear recoil rate $dR/dE_\mathrm{nr}$ (raw signal spectra).
+These nuclear responses, including form factors, are implemented using the publicly available {\sc dmdd} package~\cite{dmdd} to evaluate the WIMP-nucleus cross section, $\sigma(M,E_\mathrm{nr})$ in Eq.~\ref{eq:recoilrate} (raw signal spectra).
 We subsequently apply the quenching factors, energy resolution, and selection efficiency to obtain the expected nuclear recoil rate in electron-equivalent energy for the detector, $dR/dE_\mathrm{ee}$.
-Fig.A~\ref{fig:signal} shows $dR/dE_\mathrm{nr}$ (a) and $dR/dE_\mathrm{ee}$ (b) spectra for three different WIMP models assuming WIMP-proton cross section equal to 1\,pb.
+Figure~\ref{fig:signal} shows $dR/dE_\mathrm{nr}$ (A) and $dR/dE_\mathrm{ee}$ (B) spectra for three different WIMP models assuming WIMP-proton cross section equal to 1\,pb.

-In addition, we generate the WIMP signals in the context of the non-relativistic effective theory of WIMP-nucleus scattering that has been tested using previous data without full coverage of the DAMA/LIBRA 3$\sigma$ allowed regions~\cite{Kang:2019fvz}.
-For simplicity we assume that one of the effective operators allowed by Galilean invariance dominates in the effective Hamiltonian of a spin-half dark matter particle at a time.
-We use the best-fit neutron-over-proton coupling ratio of the DAMA/LIBRA-phase2 data assuming the DAMA QF, which is obtained in Ref.~\cite{Kang:2018qvz}, for each operator.
+In addition, the WIMP signals are generated in the context of a non-relativistic effective theory of WIMP-nucleus scattering that has been tested using previous data without full coverage of the DAMA/LIBRA 3$\sigma$ allowed regions~\cite{Kang:2019fvz}.
+For simplicity, we assume that one of the effective operators allowed by Galilean invariance dominates in the effective Hamiltonian of a spin-half dark matter particle at a time.
+We use the best-fit neutron-over-proton coupling ratio of the DAMA/LIBRA-phase2 data assuming the DAMA QF reported in Ref.~\cite{Kang:2018qvz}, for each operator.
 The {\sc dmdd} package~\cite{dmdd} is also used to generate signal spectra by the effective operators.
 A few operators are not evaluated because the {\sc dmdd} package does not include form factors for these operators.
-Here, we assume the same DAMA QFs for the COSINE-100 data for a simple comparison.
+Here, we assume the DAMA QFs for the COSINE-100 data for a simple comparison.